 But it may be an expensive endeavor for a small business in a competitive space with a target market of people who don’t live online.

-We offer inbound marketing services but often decline RFPs from businesses that won’t benefit from our services.
+We offer inbound demand infrastructure services but often decline RFPs from businesses that won’t benefit from our services.

-• A small business generating $100K a year can only afford $10K annually on marketing.
-This is roughly a $800/mo retainer for a marketer that should increase the revenue and justify the marketing investment.
+- A small business generating $100K a year can only afford $10K annually on marketing.
+This is roughly a $800/mo retainer for a marketer that should increase the revenue and justify the growth investment allocation.
 After all, it’s all about ROI.

 Based on our experience in the industry, freelancers often offer plans for starting SMBs and solopreneurs at $800-$1,000 per month for general strategy and simple activities.